Gerg-L/spicetify-nix/EXTENSIONS.md

 # Extensions

 Javascript injections to add functionality to your spotify client.
-Official extensions can be found in ``spicetify-nix.packages.${pkgs.system}.default.extensions.official.extensionName`` and commmunity extensions in:
+Extensions can be referenced like so:
 ``spicetify-nix.packages.${pkgs.system}.default.extensions.extensionName``

 ## Official Extensions